ocaml/v2.ocaml.org/README.md

     make publish

-Of course, this is only allowed by the project lead that has write permission to the production server.
-Other contributors should send a message to the mailing list.
+Of course, this is only allowed by the project administrators that have write permission to the production server.

 CONTACTS